 Gold has an unbeatable track record as a store of value, because it’s immutable and can’t be printed.
-Throughout history, gold has provided financial stability and prosperity for many civilizations.
-However, in my view, gold is currently underexposed in the public debate regarding monetary stability.
+Throughout history gold has provided financial stability and prosperity for many civilizations.
+However, gold is currently underexposed in the public debate regarding monetary stability.

 We live in extraordinary times.
-Since the last remnants of the gold standard were abandoned in 1971, central banks have increasingly printed more money, which has created financial bubbles, excessive debt levels, rising inequality, and moral hazard.
-The financial system has become so fragile that central banks are afraid to stop intervening, and continue printing more money—with all due consequences.
+Economics is about how to deal with scarce resources, but since 1971 there is no scarcity of money.
+This has created moral hazard, record debt levels, economic zombification, financial bubbles and rising inequality.
+By now the financial system has become so fragile that central banks are afraid to stop intervening and continue printing more money with all due consequences.
 Printing money is like a drug addiction; a disease many people unconsciously suffer from.

 Unfortunately, after 1971 gold has been removed from economic textbooks.
 Ever since, few economists and journalists have been educated on gold.
 This is why in-depth gold research is paramount.

 To make my research possible please consider supporting me by becoming a paid subscriber.
-With the subscribe button below you can choose between a:
+With the subscribe button below you can choose between:

-Paid subscriber: donate $5 dollars a month, or $50 dollars a year; post comments and join the community.
+Paid subscriber: donate $5 dollars a month, or $50 dollars a year.

-Founding member: same perks as a paid subscriber but allows you to donate more than $50 dollars a year.
-Starting from $200 dollars a year you get one consult, or decide a topic for me to write an article about.
+Founding member: allows you to donate more than $50 dollars a year, and starting from $200 dollars a year you get one consult or may decide a topic for me to write an article about.

 Sporadic PayPal donations can be send here.
 For bitcoin donations use the following address: 3BX8UbcnwQvJrEArJDNpwyjNcZfaNBX5vb.
 For other crypto donations please send me and email and I can to provide you an address.

 In 2019 I started working for Voima Gold.
-At Voima I shifted my focus to fundamental subjects related to gold, such as financial markets, international economics, and the global monetary system.
-In 2020 I left Voima and became an independent financial researcher.
+At Voima I shifted my focus to subjects related to gold, such as financial markets and international economics.
+In 2020 I left Voima and became an independent researcher.
 One of my greatest assets is that I’m self-taught and my economic knowledge is purely based on common sense.